Converting a PowerShell (PS1) Script to an EXE File

 Invoke-ps2exe used to convert ps1 powershell script file to exe

 By default, ps2exe compiles your PowerShell script as a console application.
-If you need a Windows application, add the noConsole key.
+If you need a Windows GUI application, add the noConsole option.
 Such an application will output all messages from the PowerShell console to a graphical dialog box.

 test compiled exe file

 The compiled exe file has a few additional options.
-For example, when run with the -wait option, the script will wait for the user’s response to complete.
+For example, if run with the –wait option, the script will wait for the user’s response to complete.

-A complete list of all available options for the ps2exe tool can be obtained as follows:
+A full list of all the options available for the ps2exe utility can be obtained as follows:

 get-help Invoke-ps2exe